 Aerospace & defense - Overview

-Success in the aerospace and defense industry requires accuracy and quality: clients need assurance that their personnel, systems, and equipment will be safe, functional, and top-of-the-line.
-Jacobs' experience with advanced technology systems, and our carefully selected expert personnel all work together to make us a premier supplier of support services to aerospace and defense clients at locations all around the world.
+Our aerospace and defense clients need their personnel, systems, and equipment to be safe, functional, and top-of-the-line.
+Jacobs’ deep experience with advanced technology systems and our wide-ranging program support capabilities work together to make us a premier partner to aerospace and defense clients at locations around the world.

 Jacobs provides its clients with a full range of advanced technology services – refined over nearly 65 years of experience supporting both government and commercial clients – and are known for our commitment to excellence and our outstanding achievements in quality, performance, and safety.
 With a focus on long-term, ongoing client relationships, many of our clients retain our services across multiple contracts, resulting in successful partnerships over many years.

 Jacobs offers an extensive range of program support capabilities to defense agencies, including U.S. Special Operations Command (USSOCOM), Joint Staff, Unified Command, and others.
 With expertise in special operations, intelligence, and information technology, we support operational mission planning and execution, special-mission training, intelligence analysis, cybersecurity, data management, acquisition and logistics management, and business operations and financial management.
 Jacobs works at a wide variety of locations, as well serving USSOCOM staff in training, equipping, and deploying combat-ready troops.

 Service and trust are at the heart of our client relationships.
 We develop, build, and nurture these relationships by demonstrating integrity exercising sound judgment in our business, and living up to our commitments – by doing what we say we will do.

 Providing unique testing capabilities for our world’s air systems.